Matsuri [Festivals] / 祭り

 Gifu

-Takayama Festival in Takayama City is held in spring and fall.
-The Sanno Festival in spring is an annual event of Hie Shrine and is held on April 14 and 15 every year, and the Hachiman Festival in fall is for the Sakurayama Hachiman Shrine and is held on October 9 and 10.
-There are many highlights of the latter festival, such as the progress of glittering floats, the karakuri doll dedication, the festival procession with traditional costumes and gagaku (Japanese imperial court music) playing, and the fantastic lantern-lit floats at night.
-It is registered as a UNESCO Intangible Cultural Heritage.
+The Takayama Festival is celebrated annually in spring and fall in Takayama City and is registered as a UNESCO Intangible Cultural Heritage of Humanity.
+The Sanno Festival of Hie Shrine and is held on April 14 and 15, and the Hachiman Festival of the Sakurayama Hachiman Shrine and is held October 9 and 10.
+There are many highlights of the festival, such as the progress of glittering floats, the karakuri doll dedication, the festival procession with traditional costumes and gagaku [Japanese Imperial Palace Music] playing and the fantastic lantern-lit floats at night.

-Gujo Odori is a Bon Odori dance festival that has been held in Gujo Hachiman for more than 400 years and features more than 30 nights of dancing from mid-July to early September.
-Gracing one venue per night, the festival tours the entire city during the summer.
-The last four days of the festival are called "all-night odori," and the dancing lasts from 8:00 p.m. until dawn.
+Gujo Odori is a Bon Odori [dance] festival that has been held in Gujo Hachiman for more than 400 years and features more than 30 nights of dancing from mid-July to early September.
+The festival tours the entire city during the summer, gracing one venue per night.
+The last four days of the festival are called "all-night odori [dance]", and the dancing lasts from 8:00 p.m. until dawn.

 Mie

 Ishidori Matsuri in Kuwana City is a festival to dedicate stones to Kasuga Shrine and is held every year on the first Sunday of August and the preceding Saturday.
 At midnight, as many as 40 floats line up around the shrine, beating gongs and drums.
-The festival is infamously the “noisiest festival in Japan” and is registered as a UNESCO Intangible Cultural Heritage.
+The festival is infamously the "noisiest festival in Japan" and is registered as a UNESCO Intangible Cultural Heritage of Humanity.

 The Kumano Grand Fireworks Festival of Kumano City has a tradition of over 300 years and is held every year on August 17.
-It is said that the festival originated when simple fireworks were set off as a memorial service for the first spirit during the Obon Festival, and today as many as 10,000 fireworks are exploded.
-The fireworks display at the World Heritage Site Onigajo is a must-see.
+It is said that the festival originated when simple fireworks were set off as a memorial service for the first spirit during the Obon Festival, and today, as many as 10,000 fireworks are set off.
+The fireworks display at the World Heritage Site "Onigajo" is exceptional.

 Shiga

-The Otsu Festival in Otsu City is an annual festival of the Tenson Shrine and is held every October.
-The floats, which were created in the Edo Period, feature mechanical karakuri dolls depicting historical events and Noh plays.
-Additionally, chimaki rice cakes which have been purified at Tenjin Shrine, said to ward off bad luck, are scattered to onlookers.
+The Otsu Festival of Otsu City is a festival of the Tenson Shrine held every October.
+The floats, which were created in the Edo Era, feature mechanical karakuri dolls depicting historical events and Noh plays.
+Additionally, chimaki rice cakes which are purified at the Tenjin Shrine, said to ward off bad luck, are being tossed to the visitors for good luck.

 Fukui

-Katsuyama Sagicho Festival in Katsuyama City was originally held as a small New Year's event, but it is now held on the last Saturday and Sunday of February.
+Katsuyama Sagicho Festival in Katsuyama City was originally held as a small event on New Year but is now held on the last Saturday and Sunday of February.
 The unique Sagicho dance is performed on 12 turrets in the town.
-On Sunday night, the festival concludes with dondoyaki, in which New Year's decorations and sacred straw ropes are burned then extinguished to send the gods on their way with prayers for a bountiful harvest.
+On Sunday night, the festival concludes with "dondoyaki", in which the decorations and sacred straw ropes of the New Year are burned the extinguished to send the kamis [deities] on the way with prayers for a bountiful harvest.

-Mikuni Festival of Sakai City is one of the three major Hokuriku festivals, held at Mikuni Shrine for three days from May 19 to 21 every year.
-Floats with giant warrior dolls (over 6 meters high) and a procession of warriors parade through the town.
+Mikuni Festival of Sakai City is one of the three major festivals in the Hokuriku Region, held at the Mikuni Shrine for three days from May 19 to 21 every year.
+Floats with giant warrior dolls (over 6 meters high) and a procession of the warriors parade through the town.

 Ishikawa

-The Kanazawa Hyakumangoku Festival in Kanazawa City is held at the beginning of June to commemorate the entry of Maeda Toshiie, the founder of the Kaga clan, into Kanazawa Castle in June 1583.
+The Kanazawa Hyakumangoku Festival of Kanazawa City is held at the beginning of June to commemorate the entry of Maeda Toshiie, the founder of the Kaga Clan, into Kanazawa Castle in June 1583.
 There are many attractions such as the spectacular parade, taiko drum performances, and the acclaimed dancing procession.

-Wajima Grand Festivals is the customary name for festivals held at shrines in the four districts of Wajima City, which take place over four days from August 22 to 25 each year.
-Huge lanterns with carrying poles called kiriko are paraded through the town.
+Wajima Grand Festival is the customary name for festivals held at shrines in the four districts of Wajima City, which take place over four days from August 22 to 25 each year.
+Huge lanterns with carrying poles called "kiriko" are paraded through the town.

 Toyama

 Takaoka Mikurumayama Matsuri in Takaoka City is held every year on May 1.
 Gorgeous floats decorated with traditional Takaoka crafts parade through the town, featuring the halberd pole weapon standing on top of the goshoguruma carriage.
-The floats are registered as a UNESCO Intangible Cultural Heritage.
+The floats are registered as a UNESCO Intangible Cultural Heritage of Humanity.

-The Etchu Owara Kaze no Bon Festival is held in Toyama City every year from September 1 to 3 to pray for a good harvest, in particular that rice plants will not be damaged during typhoon season.
+The Etchu Owara Kaze no Bon Festival is held in Toyama City every year from September 1 to 3 to pray for a good harvest for the rice plants will not be damaged during typhoon season.
 Each of the 11 towns perform their own unique and traditional dances to the melancholy owara bushi melody.
-The beautiful and graceful dances performed to the delicate sounds of the Japanese violin kokyu and other musical instruments such as taiko drums are fascinating for the audience.
+The beautiful and graceful dances performed to the delicate sounds of the Japanese violin "kokyu" and other musical instruments such as taiko drums are fascinating for the audience.

 Destinations